DoctorWhoof/RCC/RCC_TODO.md

 Target: Low priority

 	[ ] BUG: "SCC Bass Distorted" detected loop points are wrong when exporting to baked sfz.
 Disabling loop for now.

-	[ ] Rename classes and variables called "ExportStyle" and "scheme" to "ExportScheme" and "export_scheme", including in UI for consistency

 	[ ] Allow multiple instrument selection
 		[ ] Multi instrument inspection